-We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA) (42 U.S.C.
+We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA)(42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves implementation of regulations within 33 CFR Part 165, applicable to safety zones on the navigable waterways.
-This zone will temporarily restrict vessel traffic from transiting the Delaware River along the shoreline of Chester, Pennsylvania, in order to protect the safety of life and property on the waters for the duration of the fireworks display.
-This rule is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
-An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.
+This rule involves the establishment of a safety zone.
+This rule is categorically excluded from further review under paragraph 34 (g) of Figure 2-1 of the Commandant Instruction.
+An environmental analysis checklist and a categorical exclusion determination will be available in the docket where indicated under ADDRESSES.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.